aGROWforests for Sustainable Spices in Indonesia

 Agroforestry can be a game-changer for those farmers, as it allows them to plant trees and larger shrubs between regular crops, providing protection against extreme weather conditions.
 Moreover, the planted trees help to absorb CO2 from the air.
 But there is more: agroforestry can improve farmers’ livelihoods with income diversification, e.g. new crops from the shade trees and shrubs.
 Moreover, it can support local biodiversity, making it a win for both the environment and farmers.

-In a new partnership, Verstegen Spices & Sauces, Fairfood and PT CAN, together with Indonesian pepper farmers, are working on the adoption of agroforestry.
+In a new partnership, Verstegen Spices & Sauces, Fairfood, PT CAN and PT Klumbayan Gold Farm, together with Indonesian pepper farmers, are working on the adoption of agroforestry.
 Locally, a team was built of so-called change makers, who received agroforestry training and are now spreading the knowledge to the farmers.
 A demo plot, on which agroforestry has been practiced for a few years now, shows what’s possible, and what impact can be expected.
 The 3-year project targets 2.300 farmers (of which 30% women, 15% youth) in the provinces Bangka Belitung and Lampung in Indonesia.

 This project aims to make the pepper plantations way less heavy on the climate, while also becoming more resilient to an already changing climate and to provide better livelihoods for farmers and their families.